 Week 1: America in the time of the Civil War (1865-1880).
-Slavery, Civil War, Reconstruction, folk music, military music, African-American musical origins.
+Slavery, The Civil War, Reconstruction, military music, folk and other popular post-war styles, African-American musical origins.

-Week 2: Brass Bands and Ragtime (1880-1900) Post-war musical landscape, John Philip Sousa, ragtime, minstrelsy, birth of the blues.
+Week 2: Reconstruction, Brass Bands, and Minstrelsy (1880-1900) Reconstruction, Homestead Act, post-war musical landscape, brass bands and John Philip Sousa, minstrelsy, birth of the blues.

 Week 4: The Roaring Twenties (1919-1929).
-WWI, Prohibition, spread of jazz to Chicago/NYC, Louis Armstrong, blues singers, Duke Ellington, Harlem Renaissance.
+Flue Pandemic, Suffragettes, New Orleans and Early Jazz, Prohibition, spread of jazz to Chicago/NYC, Louis Armstrong, blues singers, Duke Ellington, Harlem Renaissance.

 Week 5: Great American Songbook (1920s-1960s).
 Tin pan alley, songwriters and publishers, song forms, famous crooners and songbirds, the role of Hollywood.